patching...

 "I didn't even think about playing football until my freshman year and T.J.
 Barden wanted me to try out and said, 'You've got nothing to lose,'" Barber said, adding T.J. is the son of the Hurricanes' football coach.

-While he appreciates and applauds the support of his large family—mom along with brothers Philip, Andrew and Michael; step-brothers Garrett and Tyler Livingood and step-sister Krista Livingood Duncan—it was step-father and former CLASH Soccer coach Kirk Livingood who, prior to their relation by marriage, said Barber "had something."
+While he appreciates and applauds the support of his large family—mom along with brothers Philip, Andrew and Michael; step-brothers Garrett and Tyler Livingood and step-sister Krista Livingood Duncan—it was step-father and former coach Kirk Livingood who, prior to their relation by marriage, said Barber "had something."

 And his own father—a Bulldog fan who loved soccer, but passed away when Barber was 17, about a week prior to his attendance at Kohl's Professional Camps' 2011 Underclassman Challenge—had joked about the punter one day kicking among the hash marks at Sanford Stadium.